Updated February 23, 2021

 - Digital resources and programming

 The Getty Center and Getty Villa are closed to the public and most staff as the region works to minimize the spread of coronavirus (COVID-19).
-We will not reopen before January 2021.
+We look forward to welcoming visitors when Los Angeles County public health officials authorize us to do so.

 The closure impacts the J. Paul Getty Museum locations at the Getty Center in Los Angeles and Getty Villa in Pacific Palisades, as well as the gardens and grounds, and the Getty Research Institute galleries and Getty Library at the Getty Center.

-As of July 13, California’s governor mandated that indoor museums must remain closed due to increasing coronavirus cases in California.
+California’s governor has mandated that indoor museums must remain closed in California.
 There is no timeline for easing this restriction, so we do not yet have firm dates for reopening.
 We are preparing for an eventual reopening by putting in place measures required by Los Angeles County health officials that support the health and well-being of all visitors and staff.

 When we can safely reopen, visitors will need to book free, timed-entry tickets in advance to visit the Getty Center or Getty Villa.
 Capacity will be very limited at both sites.
 Sign up for our Get Inspired e-newsletter to be among the first to hear when tickets are available.